max-richter/React-Dashboard/README.md

 # React-Dashboard
-A settings dashboard created with react
+A multi-purpose dashboard created with react